Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Unisolver

 \subsection{Complete PDE Components}

-To {enable} complete modeling of the PDE, we attempt to incorporate all the underlying components that affect final solutions into neural solvers.
-Here, we elucidate the complete PDE components by considering the classical \emph{vibrating string equation} with fixed endpoints as a motivating example:
+To {enable} complete modeling of the PDE, we attempt to incorporate the \emph{complete PDE components},~i.e. all the underlying components that affect solutions, into neural solvers. \paragraph{A motivating example} Here, we clarify the concept in the context of deep learning by considering the classical \emph{vibrating string equation} with fixed endpoints as a motivating example, which can be solved explicitly, as shown in \cite{evans2022partial}.
+The analytical solution is provided in Appendix \ref{appendix:proof}.

-The equation formulation precisely models the physical laws governing string vibrations.
-In this {PDE}, the coefficient $a$ is determined by physical properties, such as tension and linear density, while $f$ represents {the} external force that drive the vibrations of the string.
-The domain geometry spans the range $[0, L] \times [0, T]$, which affects the mesh discretization in numerical solving, especially for irregular geometries. {In addition}, Equation (\ref{eq:1b}) sets Dirichlet boundary conditions at the endpoints, maintaining zero displacement throughout the vibration period.
-Equation (\ref{eq:1c}) {specifies} the string’s position $\phi(x)$ and velocity $\psi(x)$ at time zero.
-These complete equation components theoretically determine a unique solution. {In the following theorem,} we dive into the PDE-solving process and explore how the equation components affect the final solution. \begin{theorem}[\textbf{The connections between PDE solutions and complete PDE components}] The analytical solution of equation (\ref{eq:1a}) with boundary conditions (\ref{eq:1b}) and initial conditions (\ref{eq:1c}) is

-where $\Phi(x)$, $\Psi(x)$ and $F(x,t)$ are odd, periodic functions with period 2\text{L} defined on the upper half plane, extended from $\phi(x)$, $\psi(x)$ and $f(x,t)$.
-The \text{boundary conditions} {will be explicit by extending} the equation to the upper half plane and solving it by operator splitting and characteristic lines. \end{theorem} \begin{proof} See Appendix \ref{appendix:proof} for the {explicit solution and the complete proof}. \end{proof} From the analytical solution of the simple motivating example, we {pinpoint} that the PDE is solved under the complex interactions {between} a series of equation components.
-Specifically, the coefficient $a$ exerts a consistent influence {over} the domain, while the impact of the external force $f$ is imposed {point-wisely}.
-This distinction inspires us to classify the {PDE} components into two categories, \emph{domain-wise} and \emph{point-wise}, {which} better capture the intricate interactions.
+From the analytical solution of the motivating example, we {pinpoint} that the PDE is solved through complex interactions {between} a series of equation components, as detailed in Table \ref{table:cond_class}.
+These components are referred to as the \emph{complete PDE components} and exhibit two key shared characteristics.
+Specifically, the coefficient $a$ exerts the same influence {over} the entire domain, while the impact of the force $f$ is imposed {point-wisely}.
+This distinction inspires us to classify these components into two categories, \emph{domain-wise} and \emph{point-wise}, {which} better capture the intricate interactions.